 John Wilson Croker, the other reviewer alert to the role of Ireland in Frankenstein, held views on Irish politics that differed sharply from Godwin's.
 Croker, born in Galway, was secretary to the admiralty and a Tory MP.
 One of the most notorious critics of the day, he was the author of a vicious review of Endymion that was said to have killed John Keats.
 He details the geographical range of Frankenstein in mocking detail, claiming to admire the "laudable minuteness" of the Irish scenes.
 Finding something implicitly ridiculous in the use of such Irish names as Kirwan and Nugent, Croker remarks that "it would, however, have been but fair to have given us also those of the impartial judge and enlightened jury … at the assizes of Donegal.'

 Why does Croker specify Donegal, which is nowhere mentioned in the text of Frankenstein?
-Might he have known that Mary Wollstonecraft, Mary Shelley’s grandmother was born in Ballyshannon?
-Or perhaps Croker just follows the route of the novel’s imagined geography?
-However unlikely a route from the Orkneys to the north of Ireland may seem (we must imagine Frankenstein’s “skiff” battling with prevailing southwesterly winds while navigating treacherous Hebridean currents), Donegal is a probable point of arrival.
-The Irish names suggest specific references: Paul O’Brien (author of Shelley and Revolutionary Ireland) speculates that the novel’s fisherman is named for the United Irishwoman Catherine Nugent, a Dublin friend and correspondent of Percy Shelley.
+Might he have known that Elizabeth Dixon, the mother of Mary Wollstonecraft and grandmother to Mary Shelley, was born in Ballyshannon?
+Or perhaps Croker just follows the route of the novel's imagined geography?
+However unlikely a route from the Orkneys to the north of Ireland may seem (we must imagine Frankenstein's "skiff" battling with prevailing southwesterly winds while navigating treacherous Hebridean currents), Donegal is a probable point of arrival.
+The Irish names suggest specific references: Paul O'Brien (author of Shelley and Revolutionary Ireland) speculates that the novel's fisherman is named for the United Irishwoman Catherine Nugent, a Dublin friend and correspondent of Percy Shelley.
 And when Croker fastens on the name of the magistrate, might he have had other known individuals in mind?

 Adaptations of the novel provide no answers to these questions.
 Even a film that declares its faithfulness to the original novel and one with a Belfast-born director to boot – Kenneth Branagh's Mary Shelley's Frankenstein from 1994 – omits the Irish scenes.